Top Frame

 Ciarán Anthony DellaFera

-Ciarán Anthony DellaFera is a 4th year medical student at UMass Medical School in Worcester (Class of 2012), and plans to do his residency in full-spectrum family medicine with a focus on the urban underserved.Ciarán is a former IBM Distinguished Engineer and member of the IBM Academy of Technology.
-He worships and serves at the altar at Church of the Advent, Boston.
+Ciarán Anthony DellaFera is a family medicine physician, the Director of Transgender Medicine, and the Assistant Director of Clinical Informatics at Greater Lawrence Family Health Center in Lawrence, Massachusetts.
+Ciarán specializes in full-spectrum family medicine for urban under-served populations with a special interest in LGBTQ medicine and is a member of the World Professional Association for Transgender Health.
+Ciarán is a former IBM Distinguished Engineer and a member of the IBM Academy of Technology.
+He lives in Cambridge, and worships and serves at the altar at Church of the Advent, Boston.

 Damian-Curtis Kellum

-Damian-Curtis Kellum (Born August 25, 1932; Professed August 4, 1990; Died October 9, 2007) served as Court Appointed Special Advocate for abused and neglected children (CASA) for the 20th Judicial Circuit in Arkansas, and on the board of directors of Dove House, a woman’s shelter, on the Hot Line and as liason to the Department of Human Services.
+Damian-Curtis Kellum (Born August 25, 1932; Professed August 4, 1990; Died October 9, 2007) served as Court Appointed Special Advocate for abused and neglected children (CASA) for the 20th Judicial Circuit in Arkansas, and on the board of directors of Dove House, a woman’s shelter, on the Hot Line and as liaison to the Department of Human Services.

 Richard John Lorino